svslalom/AWS-DevDay-2019/README.md

 ![alt text](images/image-17.png)
 7. Now that the stack has been created, navigate to ECS and select the single cluster that is running.
 ![alt text](images/image-19.png)
-8. On the cluster details page, select the Tasks tab and find the task with a task definition name that corresponds to the name you gave your Cloud Formation stack.
+8. On the cluster details page, select the Tasks tab and find the task with a task definition name that corresponds to the name you gave your CloudFormation stack.
 ![alt text](images/image-20.png)
 9. Select the task to view the task details.
 In the Network section, copy the Public IP address and paste it in your browser address bar.
 Append `:8080` to the IP address and navigate to the page.
 You should see the Airflow user interface.
 ![alt text](images/image-21.png)